OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/health-fitness/intro.md

 * Write
 * Read and write

-In the screen logic, request the permissions from the app users, in an action that's triggered by **On Initialize** event.
+In the screen logic, request the permissions from the app users, in an action that's triggered by the **On Initialize** event.

 The plugin comes with groups of permissions.
 Use the groups of permissions as accelerators to check for access when you request data.